Nearly all orthodontic problems are evident by the age of 7-9 years.

 The aligning archwires are elastic and, as they return to their ideal form, they straighten the teeth.

 The teeth are more difficult to clean when braces are fitted.
 Therefore, additional time and care must be spent on tooth-brushing to maintain a clean and healthy mouth.
 Oral hygiene will be monitored throughout treatment.
 Patients are requested to clean their teeth meticulously before each visit.

 The braces are delicate and they will not tolerate stress of an abnormal nature.
 Hard and sticky foods can bend the wires and loosen the braces thus preventing them from working properly.
 Sticky or hard sweets and the chewing of chop or chicken bones are not permitted during orthodontic treatment.

 If the braces are not damaged, and if good oral hygiene is maintained, then treatment will not be prolonged and no damage to the teeth or gums will occur.

 To be successful, orthodontic treatment requires co-operation and time.
 Orthodontic treatment usually takes 18-24 months.
-Some cases may be finished earlier and others may take two years or more to complete.
+Some cases may be finished earlier whilst other cases may take two years or more to complete.

 No guarantee can be given that appointments will be scheduled at the most convenient time for you.
-Priority is given to Year 12 students for the popular after school time slots.
+Please bear in mind that after school appointment times are popular.